JanBurp/VeloDashboard/README.md

 ## Software

 For developing i used [VScode](https://code.visualstudio.com/) with [PlatformIO](https://platformio.org/).
-Once setup, i found this much easier to develop with compared to the Arduino IDE.
+Once setup, i found this much easier for developling compared the Arduino IDE.
 But thats a software developer speaking ;-)

 ## 3D print

 A STL file for 3D printing the console can be found in the [3D folder](./3d).

-# Roadmap
+# Next steps:

+- Hardware design with connectors for easy disconnecting the computer and the dashboard.
-- New design of dashboard console with UTP connection to computer and Led's for indicators and brake light.
+- New design for the dashboard console with more wires to the computer (more and better options for the buttons and the brake sensor) and Led's for indicators.
-- For now i soldered everything of protoryping breadboard.
+- For now i soldered everything on prototyping breadboards.
 But real PCB's would be nice.
 - ...